Bill decoste’s 1989 Dearborn assembly

 He uses Digitrax controls with a few controllers, and he supports cell phone cab control as well.
 He runs eight (8) bus lines with every piece of track powered and soldered together, 55 powered mainline turnouts and 25 manual turnouts in the operational areas.
 He has fully ballasted with Arizona rock with properly airbrushed ties and rusty rails.

-Norm Logan did his excellent backdrop that takes us from Windsor to Toledo, including the Detroit River, Rouge River, Raisin River, and Maumee River.
+Norm Logan did his excellent backdrop which takes us from Windsor to Toledo, including the Detroit River, Rouge River, Raisin River, and Maumee River.

 Bill has a fairly large section of his layout that lifts up on a couple of guide tubes.
 He is currently acquiring the parts to automate the lift table with a stepper motor control.
 The reason it lifts is that below it is his access hole for maintenance of a back corner.
 Bill has two (2) pop-up areas for people to operate the Ford plant and the exchange tracks.
 One of those pop-up areas has a duplicate control panel for the exchange area turnouts.
 The 55 powered turnouts are all controlled on one panel divided into 5 key areas.